Google, Facebook to pay $450K for Washington state violation

 "We're working hard to protect election integrity and prevent foreign interference.
 We believe all ads should be transparent on Facebook and aren't waiting for legislation to authorize political advertisers and house these ads in a public archive," Gautier said.

-Google couldn't immediately be reached for comment Tuesday, but as part of the settlements it and Facebook denied liability and said they continue to deny they broke the law.
+Google said in a statement that the company complied with Washington laws until June, when the state introduced new disclosure requirements.
+Google said it then paused accepting election advertising in the state because it was unable to follow the new rules.

-Google said in June, shortly after the lawsuits were filed, that it would stop participation in political ads.
+"We've rolled out several features this year to ensure transparency in U.S. federal elections and we are looking at ways to bring these tools to the state level as well," the company said.

-"We take transparency and disclosure of political ads very seriously which is why we have decided to pause state and local election ads in Washington, starting June 7, while we assess the amended campaign disclosure law and ensure that our systems are built to comply with the new requirements," the company said then.
+As part of the settlements Google and Facebook denied liability and said they continue to deny they broke the law.

 The lawsuits came after the state's Public Disclosure Commission issued regulations related to a new law and passed an emergency rule that clarified that digital ad companies like Google and Facebook are subject to state law requiring them to maintain publicly available information about political ads, just like television stations and other media.